Net worth: how to calculate and track your business finances

 Factors affecting net worth

-A business's net worth fluctuates based on changes in:
+Your net worth fluctuates based on changes in:

-• Operating expenses: Cutting costs increases profitability
+• Operating expenses: lower costs increase profitability and retained earnings

 Three tips to improve net worth